 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 Entry Criteria 2017/18

 - GCE A-level BBB, including Maths and Physics (General Studies not accepted).

 - BTEC Level 3 Extended Diploma D*DD in Mechanical Engineering with Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles modules.

-- BTEC Level 3 Diploma DD in Mechanical Engineering with distinctions in Further Mathematics for Technicians, and Further Mechanical Principles with A-Level Maths at grade A.
+- BTEC Level 3 Diploma DD in Mechanical Engineering, with distinctions in Further Mathematics for Technicians, and Further Mechanical Principles, plus A-Level Maths at grade B.

-- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, with Merit or higher in all units.
 All Maths and Physics units must be Distinctions at level 3, plus A-level Maths at Grade B. Access students who are not taking A-Level Maths are encouraged to apply for the Foundations of Engineering course.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.

 5 GCSEs to include grade B in Maths, C in English Language and 2 Science subjects.